collapsed-stacks/startups/questions/638/what-book-if-any-should-a-beginner-read.md

 - posted by: [Boaz Chen](https://stackexchange.com/users/4995310/boaz-chen) on 2014-09-08
 - score: 0

-<p>Lean Startup by Eric Ries.
+Lean Startup by Eric Ries.
-you can find lectures he gave on youtube.</p>
+you can find lectures he gave on youtube.